Kaljurand/K6nele/README.md

 ======

 Kõnele is an Android app that offers speech-to-text services to other apps.
-It contains the following main components:
+Its main components are:

   - RecognizerIntent activity
-  - Voice keyboard that implements the input method editor (IME) API
+  - speech keyboard that implements the input method editor (IME) API
   - SpeechRecognizer implementation that uses <https://github.com/alumae/kaldi-gstreamer-server>
   - SpeechRecognizer implementation that uses <https://github.com/alumae/ruby-pocketsphinx-server>